Ask your primary care provider

 Are you at risk for pneumonia?
 This deadly disease reaches its peak during the winter months, but it can be contracted any time of the year.

 According to The Centers for Disease Control and Prevention (CDC), about 900,000 Americans get pneumonia every year and 45,000 to 63,000 people die from pneumonia-related complications.
-While a flu shot is encouraged every year, not everybody needs a pneumonia vaccine, says Brian Curtis, MD, director of Specialty Care Physician Practice for OSF Medical Group in Peoria.
+While a flu shot is encouraged every year, not everybody needs a pneumonia vaccine, said Brian Curtis, MD, MD, vice president of Clinical Specialty Services for OSF Medical Group.

 Young, healthy adults who unfortunately get pneumonia can expect to experience cough, fever and a prescription for about 5-7 days’ worth of antibiotics.
 However, people with medical conditions are at a higher risk of complications that can lead to hospitalization and even death.